magic-wormhole/magic-wormhole-protocols/dilation-protocol.md

 If the Leader loses the Dilation connection for whatever reason, it will initiate a reconnection attempt.
-This involves sending a `reconnect` message and according hints over the Mailbox connection, the same way as for initially establishing the connection.
+This involves sending a `reconnect` message and according hints over the Mailbox connection, the same way as for initially establishing the connection (i.e. using `DILATE-` phases).
 Once a new connection is established and the handshake completes, both sides re-transmit their outbound messages that were lost due to the connection interruption.
+Note that the new connection will have a different encryption key and state, therefore the messages need to be encrypted anew.
+It is not possible to only store the ciphertext for re-sending.

 Each message over the Dilation connection starts with a one-byte type indicator.
 The rest of the message depends upon the type: